locka99/cpp-to-rust-book/features_of_rust/types.md

 | `bool` | `bool` |
 | `void` | `()` | The unit type (see below)

 [^1] Rust's `char` type, is 4 bytes wide, enough to hold any Unicode character.
-This is equivalent to the belated `char32_t` that appears in C++11 to rectify the abused `wchar_t` type which on operating systems such as Windows is only 2 bytes.
+This is equivalent to the belated `char32_t` that appears in C++11 to rectify the abused C++98 `wchar_t` type which on operating systems such as Windows is only 2 bytes wide.
 When you iterate strings in Rust you may do so either by character or `u8`, i.e. a byte.

 [^2] See the next section to for a discussion on data models.